SingularityIndonesia/SingularityBaseMobile/README_GUIDE.md

 For example: `App = Scaffold o Navigation o Screen o Widget o Component o ...`, don't be crazy with fancy pattern, just use composition.

 ## Library Based
-No module can have a context except the `composeApp` module; therefore, all modules other than `composeApp` will be referred to as "Library Modules."
+No module can have a business context except the `composeApp` module; therefore, all modules other than `composeApp` will be referred to as "Library Modules."

 Library is a collection; In this codebase, a library should only contain homogeneous collections.
 For example: the `screen` module is a collection of screens.